lbu0413/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach does not return anything it just calls a function on each element.
+.map method also calls a function on each element but it returns a new array.

 2. Explain the difference between a callback and a higher order function.
+Higher order function is a function that includes other functions.
+A callback function is the function that gets passed into a higher order function.

 3. What is closure?
+a combination of functions. inner functions can have access to outter functions.

 4. Describe the four rules of the 'this' keyword.